 Our 2021 race is based in Longwood, Enfield, Co Meath

 This is only ~30 mins from M50 and ~50 Mins from Athlone

-Map of 2017 Course and Location of Race HQ as per below Map – In 2019 we will start event within Race HQ grounds
+Map of Original Course and Location of Race HQ – In 2021 we will start event within Race HQ grounds